A longstanding component of the DCA mission is providing college scholarships to Darien High School (DHS) graduates.

 In the spring of 2012, the DCA Board of Directors decided to revitalize a four acre section of DCA property to create a bird sanctuary for use by the public.
 Initiated by Darien Land Trust President Chris Filmer, Darien Beautification Commission member Sig Buchmayr, and DCA board member Cindy Ryan, the work effort was supported by a number of volunteers, businesses, and local organizations.
 An extensive planning period began in which conservation and birding experts were consulted, Audubon Connecticut was commissioned to perform a detailed habitat assessment and offer recommendations, and soil sample analyses were conducted.
 The hard work then began, as safety tree pruning was carried out, invasive plants were removed, trails were cut and laid, a deer fence was installed, and the first of many native shrubs were planted.

-This project would not have been possible with the support of the Darien Foundation, who provided a grant for the deer fencing, native plants, and other features.
+This project would not have been possible with the support of The Darien Foundation, who provided a grant for the deer fencing, native plants, and other features.
 Continued grant funding in 2018 has supported numerous enhancements to the sanctuary, including a water feature and additional trees.

 Founded over 60 years ago, the Blue Notes are a philanthropic group of women who volunteer their time and talent for a good cause.
 Singing music from Big Band to Broadway, the group performs in four-part harmony for senior centers, assisted living venues and for a variety of audiences throughout southern Fairfield County.
 The Blue Notes are directed by Dwayne Condon and meet on Tuesdays from September to May.
 The DCA is proud to have the Blue Notes as part of our philanthropic mission.

-For information on membership in the Blue Notes and ongoing auditions, call the DCA at 203-655-9050 extension 10, or Karol Lee Trismen (203-656-1044), Martha Hathaway (203-855-5791) or Robin Salmans (203-656-0296) or email us at email@example.com.
+For information on membership in the Blue Notes and ongoing auditions, call the DCA at 203-655-9050 extension 10, or Karol Lee Trismen (203-656-1044), Martha Hathaway (203-855-5791) or Robin Salmans (203-656-0296) or email us at [email protected].

 Martha Hathaway, Karol Lee Trismen